Manuel Belgrano: Work in the consulate

 He was driven by his vision of imperial partnership and drafted a well-known representacion to the Crown of 1793.
 A short time before his return to Buenos Aires on 3 June 1794, Belgrano was elected by Don Diego de Gardoqui as "perpetual secretary" of the Commerce Consulate of Buenos Aires, a new local institution which dealt with commercial and industrial issues in the name of the crown.
 This date would be later known in Argentina as Economist Day.
 He would remain in this office until 1810, and would deal with commercial disputes and promote agriculture, industry, and commerce.
 Not having enough freedom to make big changes in the economic system, he made big efforts to improve education.
 Influenced by Campomanes, he believed that the true wealth of countries was human ingenuity, and that the best way to promote industrialisation was through education.

-Belgrano maintained frequent discussions with the committee members of the consulate, who were all merchants with strong interests involved in the monopolic commerce with Cadiz.
+Belgrano maintained frequent discussions with the committee members of the consulate, who were all merchants with strong interests involved in the monopolic commerce with Cádiz.
 He made many proposals, influenced by free trade ideas.
 By this time, Belgrano thought that "The merchant must have freedom to buy where he can be best accommodated, and it's natural that he does where he is supplied with the best price to be able to earn the best profit".
 Those proposals were rejected by the committee members; his only supporters were Juan José Castelli, Juan Larrea, and Domingo Matheu.
 However, Belgrano had some successes, such as creating the Nautical School, the Commerce School, and the Geometry and Drawing Academy.
 He created the Commerce School to influence future merchants to work towards the best interests of the nation, and the nautical and drawing ones to provide the youth with prestigious and lucrative careers.
 The schools were situated next to the Consulate so that Belgrano could easily supervise their development.
 The schools were in place for three years before they were closed by a ruling of Manuel Godoy, from the Spanish monarchy, who considered them an unnecessary luxury for a colony.
 It was felt that Buenos Aires might not be able to maintain them.